UK judge blocks Julian Assange extradition | DW | 04.01.2021

 A UK judge on Monday refused a US request to extradite WikiLeaks founder Julian Assange on espionage charges.

-District Judge Vanessa Baraitser gave the decision in the course of the morning, saying it would be "oppressive" because of his mental health.
+District Judge Vanessa Baraitser gave the decision during the morning, saying it would be "oppressive" because of his mental health.

 Assange was likely to commit suicide if sent to the US, Baraitser said.